graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 ### How often can I apply?

 You can apply one time per cycle.
+You can apply in every cycle regardless of whether you had a past application selected or closed in a prior cycle.

 ### Who is eligible?

 Any individual working in the GraphQL developer community who can receive a payment from a US-based organization.
 Please note that this program is not work-for-hire, and this is not an employment arrangement.

-**Only individuals are eligible to receive funding.**
+*Only individuals are eligible to receive funding.*

 ### Are there any restrictions on what I produce?